rodrigopelayo3/Illegal-Fishing-Detection/README.md

 ### Usage
 1. Download the Environment and create a new one with the yml file
-2. Download the app.py script and run it in your terminal inside your environment and in the directory of where the files are located, after you are in the right location run this piece of code ```bash streamlit run app.py```
+2. Download the app.py script and run it in your terminal inside your environment and in the directory of where the files are located, after you are in the right location run this piece of code ```streamlit run app.py```
 4. Enjoy playing around with the app!